Bryan De La Cruz Player Props: Marlins vs. Phillies

-The Miami Marlins, including Bryan De La Cruz (.211 batting average in his past 10 games), take on starter Ranger Suarez and the Philadelphia Phillies at LoanDepot park, Saturday at 4:10 PM ET.
+The Miami Marlins, including Bryan De La Cruz (.211 slugging percentage in past 10 games, including zero homers), take on starter Aaron Nola and the Philadelphia Phillies at LoanDepot park, Sunday at 1:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Phillies.
+In his last game he had a hitless showing (0-for-4) against the Phillies.

 Bryan De La Cruz Game Info & Props vs. the Phillies